 The foes present in each battle will differ, so you must change your strategy as well.
 Still, knowing basic battle strategy will be useful for any battle that you participate in, so learning in the beginning is a huge advantage.

-In FEH, every Hero is capable of acquiring skills passed on from another Hero, through a system called Inherit Skill.
+In FE Heroes, every Hero or unit is capable of acquiring skills passed on from another Hero, through a system called Inherit Skill.
 Inherit Skill is so important to the game currently that you could almost say it is required.
 Build your own uniuqe Heroes and make use of these skills in the Arena and high difficulty maps.

 |★ Rating||Required Material|